 Charlottesville, VA 22902

-You can visit Carter Mountain Orchard all year long with the apple picking season running through the MONTH, and strawberries in the spring, Summertime welcomes peaches, vegetables, and flowers, while pumpkins can also be picking in the fall.
-If you’re not interested in picking fruit yourself, but you’d like to try some local product, the orchard sells pre-picked fruit like cherries, apricots, plums, nectarines, and gourds.
+You can visit Carter Mountain Orchard all year long with the apple picking season running through November and strawberries in the spring.
+Summertime welcomes peaches, vegetables, and flowers, while pumpkins can also be picked in the fall.
+If you’re not interested in picking fruit yourself, but you’d like to try some local produce, the orchard sells pre-picked fruit like cherries, apricots, plums, nectarines, and gourds.